Professor Hector MacQueen

 Lauren Smith, Legal Assistant

 This is a large project, on which we are producing papers on different topics.
-It is included in our Eighth Programme of Law Reform as a long-term project, and has been carried forward to our Ninth Programme of Law Reform (2015-2017).
+It was included in our Eighth Programme of Law Reform as a long-term project, and has been carried forward to our Ninth Programme of Law Reform (2015-2017).
 Our primary focus is on the domestic law, which we are tackling topic by topic.
 In addition, as explained more fully below, we are taking into consideration a number of recent European initiatives.